soumya92/barista/sink.md

 ---
-title: base/Sink
+title: Sink
 ---

 The `sink` package provides methods to construct different kinds of sinks, especially useful for testing or wrapping existing modules.

+- `sink.Func(func(bar.Segments))`

+  Returns a sink that converts outputs into `bar.Segments` before passing them along to the given func.
+If more fine-grained control is required (such as detecting runtime extensions of `bar.Output`) use a `func(bar.Output)` as a `bar.Sink` directly.

 - `sink.New()`

-  Returns a `<-chan bar.Output` and a linked `bar.Sink`.
+  Returns a `<-chan bar.Segments` and a linked `bar.Sink`.
 Any values sent to the returned sink will be sent to the channel, and the sink will block until the value has been read.

 - `sink.Buffered(int)`